Catholic Charities and Reno Media Group Team Up for Thanksgiving Baskets

-(November 3, 2022) Catholic Charities of Northern Nevada (CCNN) and Reno Media Group are teaming up for “Gathering Together”, a Thanksgiving food basket drive to help those in need this Thanksgiving.
+Catholic Charities of Northern Nevada (CCNN) and Reno Media Group teamed up for “Gathering Together” a Thanksgiving food basket drive to help our area friends in need this Thanksgiving.

-This Gathering Together Food Drive, presented by Allison Real Estate Group, is going on now.

 Allison Real Estate Group will generously match up to 2,000 items.

-The organization is looking for non-perishable food items to put together Thanksgiving food baskets for area families.
+The organization says it was looking for non-perishable food items to put together Thanksgiving food baskets for area families.

-Items needed include stuffing, boxed potatoes, canned beans or corn, canned cranberries, jars of applesauce gravy mix, mac-and-cheese and cornbread mix.
+Items needed included: stuffing, boxed potatoes, canned beans or corn, canned cranberries, jars of applesauce gravy mix, mac-and-cheese and cornbread mix.

 Donation bins can be found at Sierra Mattress Company on Longley Lane, L&L Hawaiian Barbecue locations in Reno and Sparks as well as at Reno Media Group Studios located at 961 Matley Lane in Reno.